- Influenza

 - Vaccine Recommendations

-Please summarize what’s new in the 2023–24 influenza vaccine recommendations.
+Please summarize what’s new in CDC’s 2025–26 season influenza vaccine recommendations.

 Yearly influenza vaccination continues to be recommended for everyone age 6 months and older.
-All available influenza vaccines in the United States continue to be quadrivalent (containing two influenza A and two influenza B strains).
-The changes in the CDC’s published Advisory Committee on Immunization Practices (ACIP) recommendations for influenza vaccination in 2023–2024 are summarized below:
+Changes relevant to clinical practice in the CDC’s published ACIP recommendations for influenza vaccination in the 2025–26 season are summarized below: